-Working in small ‘blocks' can be a great way of increasing your productivity levels, as you can assign smaller bite-sized tasks to each block.
+Working in smaller 'blocks' can help you become more productive.
+By doing this, you can assign smaller bite-sized tasks to each block.

-This links back to the idea of setting yourself easily attainable goals: Rather than just telling yourself “I have the whole day to write this essay” you're saying “I have until 1pm when I’ll stop for lunch to have all my research finished and a plan written up, so I can start writing when I get back from lunch”.
+This links back to the idea of setting yourself attainable goals.
+Before, you were saying, "I have the whole day to write this essay."
+But now you're saying, "I have until 1pm to finish my research and write a plan.
+Then I can start writing when I get back from lunch."

-Set yourself some time goals and it’ll give you a healthy dose of self-assigned pressure to get as much done before you 'have to' stop, kind of like you would have in an exam.
+Set yourself some time goals.
+It should give you a healthy dose of pressure to get as much done as you can before you 'have to' stop.
+It's kind of like an exam.

-It’s also important to work out what sort of music works best for you.
-Although you might not be a fan of classical music, you might find that listening to some Mozart whilst studying can get you in the zone.
-In fact, research has shown that Mozart has all the right components to improve mental performance, so much so that scientists call it the 'Mozart effect‘!
+You might not be a fan of classical music, but listening to some Mozart while studying can get you in the zone.
+In fact, research has shown that Mozart has all the right components to improve mental performance.
+Scientists call this the 'Mozart effect'.

-Be wary of listening to music with lots of lyrics whilst writing.
-This is quite distracting, and next thing you know the lyrics will start wiggling their way into your writing.
+Be wary of listening to music with lots of lyrics while writing.
+This can be quite distracting, as the next thing you know the lyrics might start worming their way into your someBODY once told me writing.